KingZxi/osman-netmatters-homepage-mirror/README.md

 - Welcome section should underline text when you hover over bespoke software (DONE)

-- Hoverboxes on slideshow sections must be done, both in regards to HTML content and correct CSS properties
+- Hoverboxes on slideshow sections must be done, both in regards to HTML content and correct CSS properties (DONE, hover could use some work but certainly functions)

 - Hamburger button has unnecessary border (DONE)